 Will you have to keep one of these on your job site?

 Elimination of the Temporary Site exemption was proposed in the most recent update of the county’s Solid Waste Management Plan, as a way to capture the estimated 7,600 tons of corrugated cardboard and 4,200 tons of wooden pallets the county believes now passes through local construction sites each year.
-According to an NAHB Research Center study quoted by the County, the average 2,000 SF home generates approximately 600 lbs of corrugated cardboard during its construction.

 If your company already has an on-site recycling program in place, we’d like to know the details.
 Also, how would the current proposal impact your business?
 Please e-mail us at [email protected]BACK TO LATEST NEWS